 Skydiving has been our main approach to raising funds since the birth of The Little Things.
 We run the skydiving event as an annual fundraiser, with multiple days dedicated to our fundraisers leaping from planes all across the country.

-In May 2017, we received a grant from Mazars LLP for £12,000.
+Corporate sponsors also contribute to our fundraising.
 Throughout the academic year of 2016/2017, members of The Little Things were tasked with applying for corporate sponsorship.
-In addition to this significant donation from Mazars LLP, we have received a donation from TD bank for £500.
+In May 2017, we received our largest donation to date from a corporate sponsor - £12,000 kindly donated by Mazars LLP.
 In the future, The Little Things will dedicate more time to appealing for donations from large corporations.

 The Little Things focusses specifically on hospitals that are under-funded and poorly equipped, and we liaise with the hospitals to provide vital medical equipment needed by the hospital to cater to the needs of the local population.
 We provide support by purchasing medical equipment and overseeing the installation of these equipment in the hospital.

 Determining where to conduct the project initially depends on researching any affiliation a volunteer from The Little Things may have to a hospital in a developing country.
 For example, for our first healthcare project in Tanzania, we decided to conduct the project for St. Elizabeth Hospital because that is the hospital that inspired Rathaven to start up The Little Things.
-For the second and third healthcare projects, we decided to equip hospitals in Sri Lanka as this is Rathaven’s motherland, and he has relatives that work in hospitals within the Northern Province of Sri Lanka and these relatives would often describe the need for vital medical equipment.
-For both projects, Rathaven visited the respective hospitals in Sri Lanka and discussed the needs of the people with the hospital directors.
-For the fourth healthcare project, which will be completed in the summer of 2018, Professor Satyan Rajbhandari who is a Consultant Physician in Diabetes & Endocrinology at Lancashire Teaching Hospitals, visited Nepal and on behalf of The Little Things assessed three hospitals in and around Kathmandu that required urgent medical aid.
-Professor Rajbhandari wrote a detailed report on the three hospitals that he assessed, and gave his recommendation on which hospital The Little Things should support in 2018.
+For the second and third healthcare projects, we decided to equip hospitals in Sri Lanka as this is our founder’s motherland and family members that work in the hospitals within the Northern Province of Sri Lanka would often describe the need for vital medical equipment.
+For the fourth healthcare project, which was completed in Summer 2018, Professor Satyan Rajbhandari who is a Consultant Physician in Diabetes & Endocrinology, visited Nepal and assessed three hospitals in and around Kathmandu.
+Following this assessment, Professor Rajbhandari gave his recommendation on which hospital The Little Things should support in 2018.